 Psychology is the scientific study of the mind and human and non-human behaviour.
 Psychologists observe and conduct experiments to find out more about the way people act and interact.
 They try to understand what motivates, challenges or changes us and use this understanding to help us tackle personal and social problems.
 If you study psychology you'll be able to hone your analytical and organisational skills and learn about scientific research methods, including collecting and working with data.

 Learning about human behaviour can also help to build your communication skills and improve your teamwork and leadership skills.
 Psychology is useful for any job that requires lots of interaction or an understanding of human behaviour and development.

 People with skills in psychology are sought after in business, management, teaching, research, social work and careers in medicine and healthcare.
 Psychologists can work in social care, mental health, education, business, research and sports.

 Background needed

 Psychology A level is scientific and research based.
 It requires a good understanding of biology and a willingness to develop this further.
 It involves the use of mathematics and the ability to read around topics (a mixture of scientific and other research texts).
 It also involves writing academic essays.
-Typically, students will have: Grade 5 in English Language or Literature

-Grade 4 in Mathematics and ideally a grade 4 in Science
+Typically, students will have achieved a grade 5 in English Language or Literature and grade 4 in mathematics and ideally a grade 4 in science.

 Course content

 Students will follow the A level AQA specification linear programme.
 The A level consists of three papers.
 The following content will be covered over the two years:

 Paper 1

-- Introductory Topics in Psychology:
+Introductory Topics in Psychology: • Social Influence

-- Social Influence

 - Memory

 - Attachment

 - Psychopathology

 Paper 2

 - Psychology in Context:

 - Approaches in psychology

 - Biopsychology

 - Research methods with inferential statistics

 Paper 3

 - Issues and debates and other options:

 - Psychology of relationships

 - Forensic psychology

 - Schizophrenia

 - Issues and debates

 Assessment

 - Students will be examined on each paper.
 Each written exam will be two hours, 96 marks in total and each paper is worth 33.3% of the A level.
 The paper will consist of each topic and they are assessed out of 24 marks.

 - Questions will consist of multiple choice, short answer, extended writing and application questions.

 - The skills that will be assessed are knowledge/ understanding, analysis/evaluation and application.

 - Paper 1: Introductory Topics in Psychology Paper 2: Psychology in Context Paper 3: Issues and Options in Psychology

-Paper 5: issues and Options in Psychology

 Opportunities for enrichment

-Behind Bars conference will give the opportunity for students to enhance their understanding of criminal behaviour with talks from ex-offenders, prison wardens and a forensic psychologist.
-Furthermore, visits to museums, universities and listening to key speakers will bring psychology to life.
+A once-weekly after-school psychology club will provide opportunities to practice the content learnt in lessons whilst exploring it more deeply.
+Also, there is an ad hoc film club with screenings throughout the year of films and documentaries that complement the topics being taught in class.